Altar Servers, Lectors, Ushers, and Extraordinary Ministers of Holy Communion

 St. Agnes invites registered members of the parish, adult and youth, who are skilled in public speaking and would like to serve as lector to consider our Ministry of the Word program.
 Our lectors proclaim the Word of the Lord at daily, Sunday, and Holy Day Masses; read the responsorial Psalm at the 7:30 am Sunday Mass; and the General Intercessions at all the Masses.
 Rotation through all masses allows the lector to become familiar with each congregation.
 Careful and thoughtful preparation of the assigned readings is essential.
 The lector must be in the Sacristy at least 15 minutes prior to the beginning of Mass.
 Workshops are scheduled to assist lectors in improving and honing their skills.

 Extraordinary Minister of Holy Communion

-Being an altar server is an activity available to those of St. Agnes Parish beginning in the 4rd grade.
-The altar servers assist the priests at Sunday Mass, weddings, funerals, Benediction, and the Stations of the Cross.
+Altar servers assist the priests at Sunday Mass, weddings, funerals, Benediction, and the Stations of the Cross.
+Altar serving is open to boys and girls in the parish beginning in the 5th grade.
 Altar servers must attend a series of training sessions and make a commitment to serve at the times they are scheduled.
 The training sessions take place in the Summer of the fourth grade year.
 Through serving at the Altar of Jesus Christ, the server participates in the public worship of the Church and learns more about the life and work of the Catholic priest.

 Ushers have a vital role in the celebration of the liturgy.
 It is their duty to provide a warm welcome and assistance, if needed, to parishioners and visitors to St. Agnes.
 Ushers main duties include taking up the collection, directing traffic during communion and cleaning up after Mass.
 Ushers are more than doorkeepers; they are “doors” giving open access to the warmth of holy fellowship in the Spirit of Jesus.